-Rome's Colosseum has stood tall since 70 AD, and hopefully isn't going anywhere anytime soon.
+The Colosseum has stood tall since 70 AD, and hopefully isn't going anywhere anytime soon.
 Built by Emperor Vespasian, the complex has been in constant use over the centuries, first as an amphitheater dedicated to the gladiatorial spectacle, and later as a storage facility and makeshift shelter for the homeless.
 It's one of the Eternal City's most-visited monuments, and at 6-acres, one of the largest, so a little prep is in order before your first visit.
 Whether you're traveling solo or in a group, make sure you know all the tips to ensure a visit that's heavy on the inspiration and lighter on the perspiration.

 Why resist the kitsch?
 As the top tourist attraction in Rome, the Colosseum is memorialized in all manner of key chains, cheesy miniatures, mugs, and t-shirts.
 The on-site gift shop has the greatest selection.
 Children will love the mini gladiator suits complete with helmet, sword, and shield for dressing up.

 Included with a ticket to the Colosseum is admission to the nearby Roman Forum.
-The remains of a lively marketplace and several government buildings dating from the time of Caesar, the site used to be the site of several ancient pagan temples.
+The remains of a lively marketplace and government buildings dating from the time of Caesar, the forum used to be the site of several ancient pagan temples.
 The ruins were plundered for centuries, its stones used to construct lavish palazzos on the hills surrounding Rome before preservation began in the modern era.
 Beware the midday sun in this unshaded outdoor archeological wonder.